MachineLearningMike/Mozaic_Architecture/Architecture/Architecture.md

 <br>

 - Input: Target staking portfolio.
 (See the coming sections for optimal staking portfolio)
+- Output: A transition plan to the input staking portfolio
+- Process:
     - Classify asset places into giving places and taking places
-    - If the current asset amount is significantly greater than the target asset amount, it is a giving asset place
+        - If the current asset amount is significantly greater than the target asset amount, it is a **giving asset place**
-    - If the current asset amount is significantly less than the target asset amount, it is a giving asset place
+        - If the current asset amount is significantly less than the target asset amount, it is a **taking asset place**
+            - **ChainWithdrawalWallets** are mandatory taking places, however small mLP to send
+            - **ChainDepositWallets** are mandatory taking places, however small assets to send
         - Else, it is a neutral asset place
         - An asset place has
-        - a positive giving amount if it is a giving asset place, else zero
+            - a positive **giving amount** if it is a giving asset place, else zero
-        - a positive taking amount if it is a taking asset place, else zero
+            - a positive **taking amount** if it is a taking asset place, else zero
             - a zero giving amount and a zero taking amount if it is a neutral asset place.
     - Classify chains into giving chains and taking chains
-    - If the sum of giving amount of all ChainAsstPlaces is significantly greater than the sum of taking amount, it is a giving chain
+        - If the sum of giving amount of all ChainAsstPlaces is significantly greater than the sum of taking amount, it is a **giving chain**, and the difference is called the **surplus** assets of the giving chain.
+            - Be careful not to harm deposits/withdrawals
-    - If the sum of giving amount of all ChainAsstPlaces is significantly less than the sum of taking amount, it is a giving chain
+        - If the sum of giving amount of all ChainAsstPlaces is significantly less than the sum of taking amount, it is a **taking chain** and the **deficit assets** is defined for the taking chain.
+            - Be careful not to harm deposits/withdrawals
         - Else, it is a neutral chian
         - A chain has
             - a positive giving amount if it is a giving chain, else zero
             - a positive giving amount if it is a taking chain, else zero
             - a zero giving amount and a zero taking amount if it is a neutral chain
-- Generate a regular inter-chain asset move plan, AesseMovePlan, for giving chains
+    - Generate a regular intra-chain asset move plan, AssetMovePlan, for giving chains
         - Collect the local swap prices and fees
-    - Sum up surplus asset, which is the target asset less the current asset, of giving asset places to a variable
-    - Make a distribution plan that divides the sum of surplus asset to taking asset places
+        - Make a distribution plan that divides the sum of giving amounts of giving asset places, into taking amounts of taking asset places.
+Be careful with dusts
-    - Do not care of dust deficit amount.
-(Leave it to vaults' tunning operation)
-    - Now, an irregular asset move plan has been created
-    - Regularize the plan, by using graph theories and ad-hoc techniques
+        - Regularize the plan by using the vault as a hub.
+(See previous sections)
-    - Conclude with the surplus assets amount of this giving chain
+        - Conclude with the surplus assets of this giving chain.
+It should be a positive amount.
         - **Be aware that the asset move plan is actually asset send plan that doesn't care of price slippage and fees**
         - **Be aware that this plan does/can not take into account the actual price slippage and fees**
+    - Execute regular intra-chain asset move plans for giving chains.
     - Transfer surplus assets on giving chains to taking chains
-    - Sum up surplus assets of giving chains to a variable
+        - Sum up surplus assets of giving chains to the master vault
         - Make a distribution plan that divides the sum of surplus assets to taking chains
         - Do not care of dust deficit amount.
 (Leave it to vaults' tunning operation)
         - Now, an irregular asset move plan has been created
         - Regularize the plan, by using graph theories and ad-hoc techniques
         - **Be aware that the asset move plan is actually asset send plan that doesn't care of price slippage and fees**
         - **Be aware that this plan does/can not take into account the actual price slippage and fees**
-- Generate a regular inter-chain asset move plan, AeetMovePlan, for taking chains (the same as for giving chains)
+    - Generate a regular intra-chain asset move plan for taking chains (the same as for giving chains)
+    - Execute regular intra-chain asset move plans for taking chains.

 <div style="page-break-after: auto;"></div>
 <br><br>

-##  4. <a name='OmnichainLPtoken'></a>Omnichain LP token
+##  4. <a name='OmnichainLPtoken'></a>Omnichain mLP token
 <br>

 ###  4.1. <a name='Requirementsanalysis'></a>Requirements analysis
 <br>
-Omnichain LP requires that:
+Omnichain mLP requires that:

-- The LP token should exist on all listed chains.
+- The mLP token should exist on all listed chains.
-- All LP token versions should always have the save value.
+- All mLP tokens should always have the same global price.
-- When the system **stake**s assets that a user **deposit**ed, the system returns LP tokens to the user.
-The amount of the returned LP token should represent the newly staked asset in the **Staking stock** immediately after the asset is staked.
+    - When the system **stake**s assets that a user **deposit**ed, the system returns mLP tokens to the user.
+The amount of the returned mLP token should represent the newly staked asset in the **Staking Stock** immediately after the asset is staked.
-- A user can **withdraw** assets from the **Staking stock**, in any listed token format on any listed chain, by first returning LP tokens from their wallet to the system wallet.
-- The amount of asset that is **withdraw**n is the portion of **Staking stock** that is represented by the returned LP tokens immediately before the asset is **withdraw**n.
+    - A user can **withdraw** assets from the **Staking Stock**, in any listed token format on any listed chain, by first returning mLP tokens from their wallet to the system wallet.
+The amount of asset that is **withdraw**n is the portion of **Staking Stock** that is represented by the returned mLP tokens immediately before the asset is **withdraw**n.
 <br><br>

-Additional optional use cases of LP token may include:
+Additional optional use cases the mLP token may have:

-- The LP token can be rebased
-- The LP token cannot be rebased and the supply is capped
+- The mLP token cannot have initial supply
-- The LP token can be staked
-- The LP token can be promoted with farming
+- The mLP token can be rebased
-- LP tokens will open the possibility of becoming an algorithmic stable token by rebasing itself based on oracle price feeds.

 <br>

 ###  4.2. <a name='Designdecisions-1'></a>Design decisions
 <br>

-LP token contracts should be simple and can/should be highly decentralized.
+mLP token contracts should be simple and can/should be highly decentralized.
 <br>

-- A LP token contract will be deployed on each listed chain
-- All LP token contracts will have the same functionality
-    - there will not be master-slave or main-secondary relationship
-    - this is to make LPs and chains as equal as possible
-- LP token contracts will be independent of vaults, except that local vaults should be able to mint and burn local LP tokens
+- mLP token contracts will be independent of vaults, except that local vaults should be able to mint and burn local mLP tokens
-    - LP token contracts will know be aware of vault contracts
+    - mLP token contracts will be aware of vault contracts
-    - LP tokens will be able to continue to work while vaults are in maintenance mode or being upgraded
+    - mLP tokens will be able to continue to work while vaults are in maintenance mode or being upgraded
-- LP token contracts will be independent of administration
+- mLP token contracts will be independent of administration
-    - LP tokens will be completely free from administration or DAO
+    - mLP tokens will be completely free from administration or DAO
-    - LP tokens will not be upgradeable, for example
+    - mLP tokens will not be upgradeable, for example
-- LP tokens will be inter-chain swapped 1:1 at the level of decentralization
+- mLP tokens will be inter-chain swapped 1:1 at the level of decentralization
-    - LZ or other inter-chain transportation service will be used
+    - LayerZero service will be used
     - (**What if the LZ service gets down?** Make it changeable?)
     - Mint-burn, not lock-release, mechanism will be used
-- LP token swap will be either completely successful or completely reverted on both the source chain and the destination chain
+- mLP token swap will be either completely successful or completely reverted on both the source chain and the destination chain
     - It will employ the same technique as Stargate's swap, **if we find no alternatives**.
-- **LP tokens will be promoted with farming**
+- **mLP tokens will be promoted with farming**
     - Farming will emit, as reward, portion of the systems profit share
     - This will incentivize more staking
     - Farming will be controlled by administration (Starget's decision models is interesting)